ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

 #. ``index_uids``: A dictionary that provides a mapping between the unique
    identifier (UID) of an index and its corresponding user-friendly name.
-Each key-value pair in the dictionary Each key-value pair represents an index, with the key being the index UID and the value being the index name.
+Each key-value pair in the dictionary represents an index, with the key being the index UID and the value being the index name.
 The index UID points to an index on the server.
    The list of all available indices can be found at `Active Public Indices <https://stunning-adventure-k6g9rqj.pages.github.io/active_indices.html>`.